PREreview/documentation/resources/tips_emails_LivePREJC.md

 b. *Get notified*: Some preprint servers (*e.g.*, bioRxiv) have a way to set up notifications using keywords that will send you an email whenever a new preprint with that particular keyword is posted on the server.

 c. *Stay connected*: Many researchers these days use Twitter and other social media platforms to share preprints they found interesting to read or to publicize their own.
 Follow the hashtag [#preprint](https://twitter.com/search?q=%23preprint&src=typed_query) and the preprint servers' handle (@) to get them in your feed.
-There are also bots tweeting out preprints with the highest visibility on a given preprint server (*e.g.*, [Promising Preprints](https://twitter.com/PromPreprint)), or search engines that help highlight preprints that for one reason or another have remained in the shade like the newly developed [Hidden Gems](https://hiddenpreprints.org/) search.
+There are also bots tweeting out preprints with the highest visibility on a given preprint server (*e.g.*, [Promising Preprints](https://twitter.com/PromPreprint)), sites that rank preprints based on article download metrics or Twitter attention (*e.g.*, [Rxivist](https://rxivist.org/), or search engines that help highlight preprints that for one reason or another have remained in the shade (*e.g.*, the newly developed [Hidden Gems](https://hiddenpreprints.org/) search).
 It is also useful to follow other researchers in your field who might share content that you may find interesting.

 **3. Preparation is key**